kloimhardt/bb-web/README.md

 # bb-web

-Scripting small web apps in Clojure without installing it.
-A set of examples is provided, showing increasingly advanced features.
+Scripting React-ive web apps in Clojure without installing it.

+The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler or Java installed.

+Examples show back-end features like anti forgery protection, MS-Windows being first class.

 ## Getting Started

-The following demo, a single page app, is written in Clojure.
-You can change and run its code without having Java or Clojurescript installed.
-The only prerequisite is Babashka, a single executable file.

-Download [Babashka with httpkit](https://github.com/borkdude/babashka/releases/tag/v0.2.1), a file with the two letter name `bb`.
+ Download the only prerequisite, [Babashka](https://github.com/borkdude/babashka/releases/tag/v0.2.1), a single executable file with the two letter name `bb`.

 Then, download this `bb-web` repository via Github's `Code` button above, thereby creating a directory called `bb-web` or similar.
 Copy the `bb` executable into that directory and double click `bb_web_demo.bat`.
 Non MS-Windows(TM) users open a command prompt<sup>[1](#myfootnote1)</sup> and type: